-Ways Proposal Writing Differs From Technical Writing
+How Proposal Writing Differs From Technical Writing

 If you’re in a position that requires you to write regularly, you’ve probably mastered the craft of technical writing.
 The main characteristics of technical writing are clarity and accuracy.
 Its purpose is to describe, which helps people understand and execute tasks.
 Most of what we do in the business world on a daily basis is technical writing.
 But, if you write only from a technical perspective when developing your RFP, you risk simply describing instead of providing essential information that differentiates your firm.
 Proposal writing is a valuable skill that isn’t treated with the level of importance it deserves.
 Here are the major differences between proposal and technical writing to help you adapt your RFP writing style!

 While describing is fundamental to technical writing, it shouldn’t be your main approach when you start to develop an RFP.
+Okay.
+So what exactly is proposal writing?
 Proposal writing involves putting things into context and integrating all the components in a way that builds a complete narrative.
-Your purpose in an RFP is not just to inform, but persuade your audience to select you as a contractor.
+Your purpose in an RFP is not just to inform, but to persuade your audience to select you as a contractor.
 Align the RFP with your offerings and bid strategies.
-Rather than simply explaining your process, take it another step to make it clear why that process matters.
+Rather than simply explaining your process, take it a step further to make it clear why that process matters.
 What is it that you do better than your competitors?

 Proposal writing has a persuasive component that technical writing lacks.
 Just like when you wrote an essay in grade school, you want to make your point and back it up with solid evidence.
-It’s important to position your firm as best placed to address the concerns that impact the evaluators’ decision.
-Your proposal needs to tailor the narrative to how the buyer benefits from the offering and how the proposal relates to evaluation criteria.
+It’s important to position your firm as the one best placed to address the concerns that impact the evaluators’ decision.
+Your proposal writer needs to tailor the narrative to how the buyer benefits from the offering and how the proposal relates to evaluation criteria.
 Even better, tell the offeror exactly how you would meet and exceed each and every single one of their needs, whether or not the RFP requests it.
 Ensure them that if they choose your firm, you will be ready and able to enact the plan as laid out in your RFP response.
 Put yourself in the shoes of the offeror and think about what they would consider most important in a contractor.

 Technical writing can be simpler in that you, the writer, get to choose the design of your document and how it will look.
 In this context, you would typically follow a set of predetermined brand guidelines with specific colors and fonts.
-On the other hand, writing a proposal involves following a structure that the offeror determines for you.
+On the other hand, writing a proposal often involves following a structure that the offeror determines for you.
 Although this provides a helpful outline for your response, it can feel limiting if you’re used to writing in a specific format.
 But, this doesn’t mean your RFP has to be drab and devoid of personality!
 You want your response to stand out in a positive way that expresses what your company is all about.

 Writing with a technical style can be helpful for the sections of your RFP where you have to describe something to the offeror.
 For example, you might use this approach when discussing your company background or offerings.
 RFP questions that begin with “Describe…” are also an indicator that using technical style is appropriate for that response.
-Don’t limit yourself by thinking there is only one correct way to write a proposal.
+Don’t limit yourself by thinking there’s only one correct way to write a proposal.

 Often, the most difficult part of proposal writing for companies is embracing a new style of writing they’re not familiar with.
 The language and structure of RFPs alone can be overwhelming, let alone trying to develop an effective writing process.
 We sometimes fear what we don’t understand, and that includes RFPs.
 At The Bid Lab, we seek to alleviate that fear and help firms feel comfortable and confident in their ability to gain new business.
 We use the best resources and expert knowledge to develop a proposal that gets you recognized.
 Contact us today or email firstname.lastname@example.org to see how we can make your next RFP experience positive and stress-free.